-Such a wide range of codes can pose a challenge.
+The challenge is there is such a wide range of codes.
 These codes have been developed over time to incorporate best practices and ensure new build methods and materials can be used.
 As a result, design/construction professionals can face an overwhelming amount of information.
 To make matters worse, some inspectors are not fully aware of every aspect of the building and, as a result, miss some important points related to doors and hardware.

 In addition to recommendations, good hardware consultants communicate any issues or areas of concern and work to identify the best solutions.
 They provide customized solutions that are both esthetically and functionally appropriate.

 Hardware consultants also prepare a complete hardware specification, hardware sets, and numerical door index.
 The consultant should: